emacsmirror/comint-histories/README.md

 #### comint-histories-get-prompt

-This is a helper function that returns the current prompt in the comint buffer.
+This is a helper function that returns the prompt of the comint buffer.
 This function exists because it is very likely that users will want to define history `:predicates` based on the comint prompt.

 ## Variables